 - Progress and Status Reports – Progress reports will be issued within 24 hours after a progress meeting.

-- Dashboards – Dashboards will be developed and status reporting of the projects will be done on a monthly basis.
+- Dashboards – Dashboards will be developed, and status reporting of the projects will be done monthly.

 - Project Issues Management – Issues will be logged and managed and addressed as the project's progress.